Marvelmania International: Marvelmania Magazine

 A six-issue fan magazine, titled Marvelmania Magazine on its covers and Marvelmania Monthly Magazine in its copyright indicia, followed the test issue and newsletter.
 The first issue was dated April 1970 in its indicia; the last issue, undated, was released in early 1971 and carried a 1970 copyright.
 Additionally, Marvelmania published a variant issue #4 with a blue-tinted cover and some different articles.
-A newsletter, Marvelmania Messenger, released between issues #1 and #2.
+A newsletter, Marvelmania Messenger, was released between issues #1 and #2.
 The magazine was copyrighted by Dimensional Industries, Inc., with issues #2-6 specifying that Marvelmania International was "a division of" that corporation.

 As with the test magazine, Don Wallace is listed as publisher, and Mark Evanier as editor through issue #3.
 The fourth issue was released in two variant printings following Evanier's departure with Bruce Schweiger and Jonathan Yost listed as "Co-editors".
 Issues #5-6 lists Schweiger, Yost and Gary Lowenthal as "Editors".